Encyclopaedia

 Compatibility and Cohabitation: Elite, exhibition model.
 Jewels of an immense community alongside the sensitive and shy classic schooling Discus and Amazonian motoro stingrays, with cardinal tetras and spherical armored corydoras of large warm sizes.
 Absolutely BANNED territorial or frantic fish: dies from intimidation of fatigue if teased by Severum, Aequidens, not to mention the lethal boastful South American butchers.

-Aquarium Reproduction: Species that lays embedded in deep sand holes in the aquarium.
+Aquarium Breeding: Species that lays embedded in deep sand holes in the aquarium.
 Delayed mouthbrooders only for the final phase; very rare broods with fry wrapped by the mother arrive completely in captivity due to complications from lethal pollutants that decimates offspring in hours.

 Risks and Diseases: Staggering 95% mortality rate within 3 years for the neotropical disease 'Exophthalmos', rotting bloody labial ulcers or the terrible 'hole in the head disease' outbreaks for old aquariums or serious non-compliance with scorching temperature and pure suitable soft bottom for rest.